 Location: Maun - After breakfast, drive to Maun, a bustling town on the edge of the Okavango Delta.
-Arriving here in the afternoon, you'll have the opportunity to take in this World Heritage site from above on a scenic flight in a light aircraft (an optional activity that your trip leader can help you arrange).
-Tonight's accommodation is in the Sedia Riverside Hotel, a comfortable hotel situated on the town's outskirts.
+Arriving here in the afternoon, you'll have the opportunity to take in this World Heritage site from above on a scenic flight in a helicopter flight (an optional activity that your trip leader can help you arrange).
+Tonight's accommodation is in a comfortable hotel situated on the town's outskirts.

 Day - 4

 Location: Okavango Delta Pan Handle - Leaving Maun after breakfast, make your way further to the north-western part of the Okavango Delta, admiring the scenery along the way.
 Meet your 4WD transfer for the last 12 kms and watch the scenery pass you by.
 When you arrive, settle into the lodge where you will be spending the next two nights, located on the edge of the Guma Lagoon.

 Location: Okavango Delta Pan Handle - Today you’ll hop into mokoros (traditional dugout canoes) for a water-level exploration of the delta.
 Paddling through papyrus and reed beds to lily-covered lagoons and islands, be sure to keep on the lookout for elephants, antelope, warthogs and other creatures of the plains.
 Tuck into a picnic lunch on one of the islands and embark on a short bushwalk, returning to the lodge in the late afternoon in time to watch the sunset over the lagoon.